SweetySojrani/Starbucks-Rest-API/Weekly Meeting Notes.md

   - Looked into the Go sample and design order structure
   - Configure Mongodb and Rabbitmq for order Go API

+- Sweety
+  - Created test cases for payment and started creating the Go API.

 ### Week 3